 - Blood in your baby's stool that make it black and sticky (tarry)

 - Oozing of blood from around your baby’s umbilical cord or circumcision site

 - Bruising more easily than normal.
 This may happen around your baby's head and face.

-- Unusual, excessive sleepiness or fussiness.
+- Beingvery sleepy or fussy.
 In severe cases, vitamin K deficiency may cause bleeding in and around the brain.
-Others signs of bleeding in the brain can include seizures or lots of vomiting, not just spitting up.
+Other signs of bleeding in the brain can include seizures or vomiting, not just spitting up.

 The symptoms of this condition may be similar to symptoms of other health issues.
 Make sure your child sees a healthcare provider for a diagnosis.

 How is vitamin K deficiency bleeding in a newborn diagnosed?